xmartinezpujol/wpa-ssr-react/README.md

 * Stateless components and simple Stateful ones could be isolated in a global UI package to reuse it as a dependency, also for other projects.
 That way we can develop with a shared library of components.

 * Add documentation of the different components in Storybook with the addon-info tab (See info button).
 I leave Card Component as an example.

+* Add a Loader on each async image load (seeing the scrollbar grow is not enough).

+* Flexbox probably will need some fixing for the older IE versions.

 ### Tech Stack
 ReactJS, Redux, Storybook, NodeJS, Express, Webpack4, Jest, Enzyme, Cypress.